Help grow the archive! drop a knowledge bomb here.

 Climbing is Becoming Famous…

-Looking at this list and these athletes just reminded us how inspiring these athletes were and are.
-Each one of them breaks the barrier, stepping into the unknown, and keep blowing the minds of followers around the world.
+Looking at this list of climbers just reminded us how inspiring these athletes were and are.
+Each one of them breaks the barrier, steps into the unknown, and keeps blowing the minds of followers around the world.

 While climbing is becoming more and more mainstream, and social media keeps evolving, we can just expect more strong athletes, as well as even more famous, mainstream rock stars.